cecilia-balocchi/Urban-project/get_data/data_collection.md

 Under Topics select 'People' > 'Income & Earnings (Households)' > 'Income/Earnings (Households)'.

-Under year 2013 select and download the dataset ~~'MEDIAN HOUSEHOLD INCOME IN THE PAST 12 MONTHS (IN 2013 INFLATION-ADJUSTED DOLLARS)', with ID B19013.~~
+Under year 2013 select and download the dataset 'PER CAPITA INCOME IN THE PAST 12 MONTHS (IN 2013 INFLATION-ADJUSTED DOLLARS)' with ID B19301.

-'PER CAPITA INCOME IN THE PAST 12 MONTHS (IN 2013 INFLATION-ADJUSTED DOLLARS)' with ID B19301.

 ## Population total from the American Community Survey